10 days Exploring the Mind

 For example: A Russian in their 40’s most likely had grandparents directly involved in horrific traumas of World War Two.
 If this trauma wasn’t dealt with, it was passed onto their kin.

-Until a person decides to truly deal with their issues, trauma and suffering continues to pass down through generations.
+Until a person decides to truly deal with their issues, trauma and suffering continue to pass down through generations.

 Our makeup of subatomic particles never stays static.
 The meditation taught us how to observe and read into these changes in the body.